LOCAL INTEGRATION & FAMILY EMPOWERMENT (LIFE) DIVISION

 These services are available to all Afghan humanitarian parolees, SIV applicants, asylum seekers and asylees residing in LA, Orange, San Bernardino, Riverside, Ventura, San Diego and Kern Counties.

 To make a referral, contact Ajmal Rezai, email@example.com.

 Afghan Integration and Resettlement Services (AIRS) provides case management services to all Afghan Humanitarian Parolees, SIVs, SQ or SI Parolee, SI Conditional Permanent Residents, refugees or asylees who arrived in the US on or after July 31, 2021 and currently reside in LA and Orange Counties.

 To make a referral, contact Hasmik Ktoian, firstname.lastname@example.org.

-The Opportunity For Youth (OFY) Project’s goal is to provide post-placement services to unaccompanied minors that promote security and opportunities for youth by fostering parental resilience among sponsors and the socioemotional competence of the youth.
-The objective is to provide youth with services that support their reunification with sponsors and aide their integration into their new communities.
+The Opportunities For Youth (OFY) Project’s goal is to provide post-placement services to unaccompanied minors that promote security and opportunities for youth by fostering parental resilience among sponsors and the socioemotional competence of the youth.
+The objective is to provide youth (up to age 21) with services that support their reunification with sponsors and aide their integration into their new communities.